tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## HPKE Encryption with SealBase

+The message encryption process is as follows.

+1. The sending HPKE context is created by invoking invoking SetupBaseS() (Section 5.1.1 of {{RFC9180}}) with the recipient's public key "pkR" and "info".
+The HPKE specification defines the "info" parameter as a context information structure that is used to ensure that the derived keying material is bound to the context of the transaction.
+The SetupBaseS function will be called with the default value of an empty string for the 'info' parameter.
+This yields the context "sctxt" and an encapsulation key "enc".

-The SealBase(pkR, info, aad, pt) function is used to encrypt a plaintext pt to a recipient's public key (pkR).
-If "zip" parameter is present, compression is applied to the plaintext pt using the specified compression algorithm before invoking SealBase.
+2. If "zip" parameter is present, compression is applied to the plaintext "pt" using the specified compression algorithm.
+Encrypt plaintext "pt" by invoking the Seal() method (Section 5.2 of {{RFC9180}}) on "sctxt" with "aad", yielding ciphertext "ct".

    Two cases of plaintext need to be distinguished:

-   *  In Direct Key Agreement mode, the plaintext "pt" passed into SealBase is the content to be encrypted.
+   *  In single recipient setup, the plaintext "pt" passed into SetupBaseS is the content to be encrypted.
 Hence, there is no intermediate layer utilizing a CEK.

-   *  In Key Agreement with Key Wrapping mode, the plaintext "pt" passed into SealBase is the CEK.
+   *  In multiple recipient setup, the plaintext "pt" passed into SetupBaseS is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-   In the JWE Compact Serialization, the "aad" parameter in SealBase function will take the Additional Authenticated Data encryption parameter defined in Section 5.1 of {{RFC7516}} as input.
-In the JWE JSON Serialization, SealBase function will be invoked with empty associated data "aad".
+In the JWE Compact Serialization, the "aad" parameter in SetupBaseS function will take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.
+In the JWE JSON Serialization, SetupBaseS function will be invoked with empty associated data "aad".

-   The HPKE specification defines the "info" parameter as a context information structure that is used to ensure that the derived keying material is bound to the context of the transaction.
-The "info" parameter in SealBase function will take the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}} as input.

-   The SealBase function internally creates the sending HPKE context by invoking SetupBaseS() (Section 5.1.1 of {{RFC9180}}) with "pkR" and "info".
-This yields the context "sctxt" and an encapsulation key "enc".
-The SealBase function then invokes the Seal() method on "sctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding ciphertext "ct".
-Note that Section 6 of {{RFC9180}} discusses Single-Shot APIs for encryption and decryption; SetupBaseS internally invokes Seal() method to return both "ct" and "enc".

-   In summary, if SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".

-   In both modes, 'ek' will contain the value of "enc".
-In Direct Key Agreement mode, the JWE Ciphertext will contain the value of 'ct'.
-In Key Agreement with Key Wrapping mode, the JWE Encrypted Key will contain the value of 'ct'.
-In Direct Key Agreement mode, the JWE Encrypted Key will use the value of an empty octet sequence.
+In both setups, 'ek' will contain the value of "enc".
+In single recipient setup, the JWE Ciphertext will contain the value of 'ct'.
+In multiple recipient setup, the JWE Encrypted Key will contain the value of 'ct'.
+In single  recipient setup, the JWE Encrypted Key will use the value of an empty octet sequence.
 In both modes, the JWE Initialization Vector value will be an empty octet sequence.
 In both modes, the JWE Authentication Tag MUST be absent.

 In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded (see Section 7.1 and 7.2 of {{RFC7518}}), since JSON lacks a way to directly represent arbitrary octet sequences.

+In JWE Compact Serialization, the Single-Shot APIs specified in Section 6 of {{RFC9180}} for encryption and decryption cannot be used.
+This is because they require an 'aad' parameter, which takes the Encoded Protected Header comprising of 'ek' as input.

 ## HPKE Decryption with OpenBase

-   The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the base64url decoded "ek" and the "ciphertext" parameters received from the sender.
-The "aad" and the "info" parameters are constructed from Additional Authenticated Data encryption parameter and JOSE context, respectively.

-   The OpenBase internally creates the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc", and "info".
+The recipient will create the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc" (output of base64url decoded 'ek'), and "info" (empty string).
 This yields the context "rctxt".
-The OpenBase function then decrypts "ct" by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.
+The receiver then decrypts "ct" (output of base64url decoded JWE Ciphertext) by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.
+In the JWE Compact Serialization,the "aad" parameter is constructed from Additional Authenticated Data encryption parameter.
+In the JWE Compact Serialization, the "aad" parameter is configured with an empty octet sequence.

-   The OpenBase function will, if successful, decrypts "ct".
-When decrypted, the result will be either the CEK (when Key Agreement with Key Wrapping mode is used), or the content (if Direct Key Agreement mode is used).
+The Open function will, if successful, decrypts "ct".
+When decrypted, the result will be either the CEK (when multiple recipient is used), or the content (if single recipient is used).
 The CEK is the symmetric key used to decrypt the ciphertext.
+If a "zip" parameter was included, the recipient will uncompress the decrypted plaintext using the specified compression algorithm.

 ## Example Hybrid Key Agreement Computation